KOCH ELEMENTARY SCHOOL

 Knowledge about testing increases its usefulness

-Students all over South Dakota take the Dakota Step Test every springNCLB requires each state to adopt challenging academic content standards and
+Students all over South Dakota take the Dakota Step Test every spring.

-performance levels for all public school students and to implement a set of high-quality, yearly student academic assessments that measure these standards.
-Moreover, to
+performance levels for all public school students and to implement a set of

-provide meaningful information about a student’s performance, the assessments must report the student’s results using at least three performance levels—basic, proficient,
+must report the student’s results using at least three performance levels—basic,

 and advanced.

-The DSTEP is administered to students in grades 3 through 8 and 11 for Reading and Mathematics and at Grades 5, 8, and 11 for Science each spring between late
+and 11 for Reading and Mathematics and at Grades 5, 8, and 11 for Science each

-March and mid-April.
-South Dakota teachers, parents, administrators, and the public are informed of each school’s performance in specific areas through the NCLB Report
+public are informed of each school’s performance in specific areas through the

 Card, which reports the results of the